cisco-en-programmability/ansible-collection-sdwan-deployment/roles/template_cloudinit/README.md

 - Validates the cloud provider input.
 - Asserts the presence of all required variables for cloudinit generation.
 - Prepares a directory to store the generated cloudinit files.
-- Generates cloudinit templates for vBond, vManage, vSmart, and cEdge instances.
+- Generates cloudinit templates for vBond, Manager, vSmart, and cEdge instances.
 - Displays the location and list of generated cloudinit files to the user.

 ## Requirements

 - The `cisco.sdwan_deployment` collection installed.
 - Ansible 2.16 or higher.
-- Jinja2 templates for cloud-init userdata scripts corresponding to each type of device (vBond, vManage, vSmart, cEdge).
+- Jinja2 templates for cloud-init userdata scripts corresponding to each type of device (vBond, Manager, vSmart, cEdge).

 ## Dependencies